-- 10.1.
-The Council has reviewed the effectiveness of its governance framework including the system of internal control as outlined above and considers it fit for purpose, with the exception of the significant issues set out in section 8 above. - 10.2.
-We propose over the coming year to take steps to address the above matters as indicated in the Action Plan presented in section 9 of this statement to further enhance our governance arrangements.
+- 9.1.
+The Council has reviewed the effectiveness of its governance framework including the system of internal control as outlined above and considers it needs improvement, particularly in respect of the significant issues set out in section 2 above. - 9.2.
+The City Council recognises the seriousness of this Report in the Public Interest and has fully accepted all its recommendations.
+The Council recognises the significant shortfalls in its governance and management practice, and is wholly aware of the potential consequences of not effectively overhauling its arrangements and the potential for government intervention. - 9.3.
+We propose over the coming year to take steps to address the above matters as indicated in the Action Plan presented in section 3 of this statement to make our governance arrangements robust and effective.
 We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and we will monitor their implementation and operation as part of our next annual review.

 Signed:

-D. Melle
+Councillor Neghat Khan

 Leader of the Council

+29th November 2024

-Signed: Kathie Karrell
+Signed:

+Sajeeda Rose

-Interim Chief Executive
+Chief Executive

+29th November 2024